SongminYu/render/docs/todos/actions.md

   - space cooling: maybe update the penetration rate, or cooling temperature? --> found and fixed bug in cooling demand collection
   - behavior profiles need to be updated
 - [x] collect investment cost of `heating_modernization` and `building_renovation` by both building and state
+- [ ] Understand why cooling is underestimated
+- [ ] add light fuel oil consumption in the appliance use of residential sector
+- [ ] calibrate hot water demand
 - [ ] update profiles
   - [ ] for households,
     - the occupancy profiles need to be replaced with smooth synthetic profiles